-On July 15, 2022, the Company announced its intention to become a Delaware corporation, subject to receipt of necessary shareholder, stock exchange, and court approvals (the "Redomicile Transactions").
-The Redomicile Transactions were completed on October 13, 2022.
-On October 13, 2022, the Company changed its name to Zymeworks BC Inc. Unless the context otherwise requires or otherwise expressly states, all references in the accompanying consolidated financial statements to "Zymeworks," the "Company," "we," "us" and "our" (i) for periods until completion of the Redomicile Transactions, refer to Zymeworks BC Inc. and its subsidiaries and (ii) for periods after completion of the Redomicile Transactions, refer to Zymeworks Inc. (formerly known as Zymeworks Delaware Inc.) and its subsidiaries.
+On October 13, 2022, the Company completed an internal reorganization transaction resulting in a Delaware incorporated entity becoming the listed company (the "Redomicile Transactions").
+Prior to the Redomicile Transactions, the shares of Zymeworks BC Inc. (formerly known as Zymeworks Inc.) were publicly listed.
+Unless the context otherwise requires or otherwise expressly states, all references in the accompanying consolidated financial statements to "Zymeworks," the "Company," "we," "us" and "our" (i) for periods until completion of the Redomicile Transactions, refer to Zymeworks BC Inc. and its subsidiaries and (ii) for periods after completion of the Redomicile Transactions, refer to Zymeworks Delaware Inc.) and its subsidiaries

 To effect the Redomicile Transactions, the Company conducted a share exchange, pursuant to which holders of the Company's common shares exchanged their common shares in the Company for shares of common stock of Zymeworks Inc. (formerly known as Zymeworks Delaware Inc.) or, at their election with respect to all or a portion of their common shares in the Company and subject to applicable eligibility criteria and an overall cap, exchangeable shares (the "Exchangeable Shares") in the capital of a newly formed indirect subsidiary of Zymeworks Inc. A special meeting of Company security holders was held on October 7, 2022 to approve the Redomicile Transactions.
-The Redomicile Transactions were governed by a transaction agreement dated July 14, 2022, as restated and amended on August 18, 2022 (the "Restated and Amended Transaction Agreement"), by and among the Company and its direct or indirect subsidiaries Zymeworks Inc., Zymeworks CallCo ULC ("CallCo") and Zymeworks ExchangeCo Ltd. ("ExchangeCo"), including a plan of arrangement included as Exhibit A to the Restated and Amended Transaction Agreement (the "Plan of Arrangement").
+The Redomicile Transactions were governed by a transaction agreement dated July 14, 2022, as restated and amended on August 18, 2022 (the "Restated and Amended Transaction Agreement"), by and among the Company and its direct or indirect subsidiaries Zymeworks Inc., Zymeworks CallCo ULC ("CallCo") and Zymeworks ExchangeCo Ltd., ("ExchangeCo") including a plan of arrangement included as Exhibit A to the Restated and Amended Transaction Agreement (the "Plan of Arrangement").